Skip to main content

 • Active: Indicates if each action is active or inactive.
 This setting is only updateable from the Action Groups tab since the status is global for all monitors using the group.

 • Action Details: Contains the external event string to process.
-This string is only updateable from the Action Groups tab since the actions in a group global for all monitors using the group.
+This string is only updateable from the Action Groups tab since the actions in a group are global for all monitors using the group.

 • Select the Add button to add the selected Action Group Name to the Associated Action Groups.